selvapraveenv/learnlynk-tech-test-with-solution/README.md

-# LearnLynk – Senior Full-Stack Engineer Technical Test
+# LearnLynk – Technical Test

 Thank you for your interest in LearnLynk.